symeonp/forty-jekyll-theme/_posts/2017-09-17-fuzzing-winafl.md

 ![Fuzzing results after 12 days.]({{ site.url }}/assets/images/fuzzing_results.png)

-Notice that a total of 33 milion executions were performed and 26 unique crashes were discovered!
+Notice that a total of 33 million executions were performed and 26 unique crashes were discovered!

 In order to triage these findings, I've used the <a href="https://github.com/SkyLined/BugId">BugId</a> tool from <a hred="https://twitter.com/berendjanwever">SkyLined</a>, it's an excellent tool which will give you a detailed report regarding the crash and the exploitability of the crash.